Add a header to begin generating the table of contents

 Discover the rich and fascinating Aboriginal culture of Western Australia by taking a day trip to Dampier.
 Explore local national parks for cave art and learn about Aboriginal history and Dreamtime myths at the Aboriginal Cultural Centre.
 Experience traditional wilderness fishing, make your own spears, and collect bush food.

 Diamonds and pearls.

-The Kimberley is renowned for its 120-year history of mining and pearl farming.
-One of the most unique adventures in the region is a sailing trip for pearls.
-You can visit pearl exhibitions and shops in Broome or go down to Argyle, the largest operating diamond mine in the world (Argyle Diamond Mine).
+The Kimberley region is known for its 120-year history of mining and pearl farming.
+Take a sailing trip for pearls, visit pearl exhibitions and shops in Broome, or go down to the Argyle Diamond Mine, the largest operating diamond mine in the world.

 Remember the guiding principle of travel: Leave No Trace.